LidkeLab/matlab-instrument-control/@MIC_CrystaLaser405/Readme.md

-# MIC_CrystaLaser405: Matlab Instrument Class for CrystaLaser 405 nm.
+# # MIC_CrystaLaser405: Matlab Instrument Class for CrystaLaser 405 nm.
+## Description
 Controls CrystaLaser module; setting power within the range of 0 to 10 mW (The values measured on 2/23/2017 are 0.25 to 8.5 mW).
 The ON/OFF funtion is controlled by a TTL pulse and the power variation